aimee-mcneil-melville/ToDo-Full-Stack/README.md

 # Dreamfest

-You've just landed your first dev role and you're responsible for creating an app that manages Dreamfest, a wholesome 3 day festival that offers attendees daily yoga and meditation, arts and crafts, eateries, workshops and sweet beats.
+You've just landed your first dev role and you're responsible for creating an app that manages Dreamfest, a wholesome 3 day festival that offers attendees daily yoga and meditation, arts and crafts, healthy eateries, well-being workshops and sweet beats.

 Your app needs to allow the festival organisers the ability to add _locations_ and add _events_ at those locations.
 As plans change, they will also need to be able to add, edit and delete events.